 How to find a great broker

-Your mortgage broker will be your match maker for your loan.
+Your home may be your most valuable asset, so finding a good mortgage broker that you can trust can make all the difference.
+Your mortgage broker will be your matchmaker for your loan.
 They analyze your financial situation and then find a lender that best fits your needs.
 Your broker submits your application to one or more lenders, finds you the best rate, and works with the chosen lender until the loan closes.

 Your mortgage broker will work to find you the best rate, so it's important to be transparent with them about what you are willing to accept.
 Then let them tell you what terms they can secure.